EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 RATING CRITERIA (5 LEVELS)

-Foot dangles and drops, no active movement below the knee, flexion of knee weakened or lost.
+Complete paralysis of the sciatic nerve.
+Verbatim § 4.124a: "the foot dangles and drops, no active movement possible of muscles below the knee, flexion of knee weakened or (very rarely) lost."

 KEY EVIDENCE TO GATHER